5 Reasons Workplace Emergency Savings Accounts Won’t Improve Employee Financial Health

 1. Employees don’t believe they can save

 Proponents of emergency saving accounts often tout stats such as “more than one in four Americans has savings of less than $1,000 as a reason workplace ESAs are the key to solving employees’ financial problems.
-While it’s true that a workplace ESA can empower employees to avoid financial institution fees and remove barriers for the unbanked/underbanked, they don’t address one major problem: Employees living paycheck to paycheck don’t believe they can save.
-In fact, just 10% of Brightside users tell us they have money left to save from each paycheck when they start working with us.
+While it’s true that a workplace ESA can empower employees to avoid financial institution fees and remove barriers for the unbanked/underbanked, access isn’t the real issue.

 2. Root causes of financial illness aren’t addressed

 Workplace ESAs only treat the symptoms of poor financial health, rather than the causes of financial illness.
 Many frontline employees are dealing with bills that outweigh their cash flow, debt, low credit scores, and struggle to afford basic needs, including housing and transportation.
-They need help breaking free of these challenges, which may require temporary support from local resources and government programs, so they can establish the financial stability to build savings and take other steps to improve their financial health.

 3. Employee financial health isn’t limited to savings